Experienced Sexual Assault Attorney in Denver, CO

-Statutes Associated with Sexual Offense Charges
+Statutes Associated with Sex Crime Charges

-Section 18-1.3-1004 – Indeterminate Sentence.
+Section 18-1.3-1004 – Indeterminate Sentence

 “The district court having jurisdiction shall sentence a sex offender to the custody of the department for an indeterminate term of at least the minimum of the presumptive range specified in section 18-1.3-401 for the level of offense committed and a maximum of the sex offender’s natural life.”

 “(1) Any actor who knowingly inflicts sexual intrusion or sexual penetration on a victim commits sexual assault if: